Stretton, Rutland: Geography

 The principal landmark is a large modern prison, HMP Stocken.
 Stocken Hall itself, dating principally from the seventeenth and eighteenth centuries, was used as the prison farm from the 1950s until the 1980s and is now converted into apartments.
 Of the seventeen Strettons in England, all but two are on Roman roads, and Stretton in Rutland is no exception, being situated on Ermine Street.

 The civil parish extends along the east side of the A1 up to the edge of Morkery Wood.
 It also extends at this point to the west side of the A1, as far south as Hooby Lane, and includes Hooby Lodge.

 The B668 (for Oakham) meets the A1 at a junction, improved in 1971 when the A1 was dualled to Great Casterton.

 History

-The village's name means 'farm/settlement on a Roman Road'.
+The village's name means "farm/settlement on a Roman Road" in Anglian and Old English.
 The village is situated on Ermine Street.

 The pub is called the Jackson Stops (the name of an estate agent).
 It was previously called the White Horse but was for sale for so long with the estate agents' sign outside that it is now officially called by their name.